 And that's not to mention the deluded fangirls who are convinced that Light somehow made it.
 You know, despite having Ryuk write Light's name in his Death Note, just like he said he would in the VERY FIRST EPISODE, which is pretty damned final by the standards of pretty much everyone else.

-Though not exactly the most beloved character of the series, fans have hoped that if there's a fourth season of Magical Girl Lyrical Nanoha, Precia Testarossa should return.
+Though not exactly the most beloved character of the series, fans have hoped that if there's another season of Magical Girl Lyrical Nanoha, Precia Testarossa should return.
 She's noted to be the one of the cruelest villains ever in the series (on par and maybe surpassing Jail Scaglietti in Season 3), but the final battle against her doesn't have much action, thus fans wanted to at least have her return and be defeated in a more epic battle.
 Besides, for her Season 1 death, she just fell over a cliff to a never-touched, but interesting world and they never really bothered to see if she's dead for good, fueling possible scenarios where she survived and returned with a more insane plan.